 Read more about marketing training courses..

-Content marketing is also referred to sometimes as blog marketing because it involves the regular creation of new content about your product, service or industry that is designed to demonstrate a good reputation, good knowledge and good customer service.
+Content marketing is sometimes called blog marketing because it involves the regular creation of new content about your product, service or industry that is designed to demonstrate a good reputation, good knowledge and good customer service.
 Content is most commonly associated with blog pages (which include images and sometimes videos) at a website – and most small business websites are built using WordPress.

 Social Media Marketing